fromis-9/video-fm/README.md

 2. Run the installer and follow the on-screen instructions
 3. Launch the application from the Start menu or desktop shortcut
 4. If SmartScreen shows a warning, click "More info" and "Run anyway"

+### Regular Python Script (Smoothest experience if you know what you are doing)
+1. Download files in the main branch
+2. Download ALL dependencies; can be found in requirements.txt
+3. Make sure to have Python installed on your system
+4. A text editor like VS Code can make running it easy
+5. If you're on Windows, change the CODEC to `libx264`.
+If you have an NVIDIA GPU you can try `h264_nvenc`

 ## Usage